mikesiconolfi/TB-ec2/README.md

 # aws-ec2-terraform

-This terraform project will deploy a new VPC with Private and Public Subnets, Nat Gateway, and all teh required items to have a fully functional VPC with internet access.
+This terraform project will deploy a new VPC with Private and Public Subnets, Nat Gateway, and all the required items to have a fully functional VPC with internet access.

 This deployment has a NGINX Load balancer with 2 web servers behind it running a basic NodeJS application.